 Recognizing and Celebrating Good History Since 1945

-For over seventy-five years, AASLH has given Leadership in History Awards to establish and encourage standards of excellence in the collection, preservation, and interpretation of state and local history in order to make the past more meaningful to all people.
+Celebrating 80 years of awards in 2025, AASLH gives Leadership in History Awards to establish and encourage standards of excellence in the collection, preservation, and interpretation of state and local history in order to make the past more meaningful to all people.

 By publicly recognizing superior and innovative achievements, the Leadership in History Award winners serve as models and inspirations for others in the field.
 We offer awards for many different types of projects, including publications, exhibits, public programming, and more.
 Award winners come from all over the country, from organizations of all kinds, sizes, and budgets.